-One of the oldest recorded stories in Western Europe, Beowulf is an epic tale of hero against monster.
-And the monster’s mother.
-And then a dragon.
+One of the oldest recorded stories in Western Europe, Beowulf is the ultimate tale of hero vs. monster – and now a dramatic, 5e setting.

 Click a topic to learn more: